ibm-cloud-docs/watsonxdata/delete_bucket.md

 {: shortdesc}

 1. Dissociate the catalog that is associated with the bucket from the engine.
-For instructions, see [Dissociating a catalog from an engine](watsonxdata?topic=watsonxdata-disso-cat-eng).
+For instructions, see [Dissociating a catalog from an engine](watsonxdata?topic=watsonxdata-disso-cat-eng){: external}.

 2. In **Infrastructure manager**, go to the **Buckets** tab.